 I recently sent in my Kenetrek Mountain Extreme boots to be resoled and repaired after two pounding seasons in the mountains.
 By my estimations I’m have at least 300-400 miles in my boots in mostly VERY steep, often rocky, terrain.
 It’s easy to tell the steep terrain wear by the toes being the first part of the boots to give in.
 Other than that they were still very comfortable and waterproof and didn’t look ragged out at all, I just like to take care of my equipment.

 The reality of a really good boot is that we will walk the soles off before the rest of the boot is ready to retire.
-I love my Kenetrek’s for the fact that they can easily be rebuilt.
-They did the resole on my boots for only $135, and when you see how much work went into that, I’m sure you will be impressed.
+I love my Kenetrek boots for the fact that they can easily be rebuilt.